masesgroup/KNet/src/documentation/articles/performance.md

 - ReceiveBuffer: 32 Mb
 - FetchMinBytes: 100000

-Here below a set of results, in bold the results which are better using KNet (the table reports the changes from previous tests and current tests done with JNet 1.5.2 and JCOBridge 2.5.3):
+Here below a set of results using 10000 messages, in bold the results which are better using KNet 2.4.2:

 - KNet/Confluent.Kafka Produce Average ratio percentage (SD ratio percentage):